hannahsheahan/hannahsheahan.github.io/_pages/research.md

 I am currently a Postdoc at the University of Oxford.
 In June 2021 I will be starting as a Research Engineer at [DeepMind](http://deepmind.com) in London.
 I am interested in embodied learning, generalisation and the effects of context and task structure on learning in humans and neural network models.

 On the side, I'm also a Research Associate of [Wadham College](https://www.wadham.ox.ac.uk/), where I organise [talks](https://www.wadham.ox.ac.uk/about-wadham/wadhams-people/research-associates) on topics I care about like climate change, Oxford's uncomfortable colonial past, and the intersection of psychology and AI.
 I did my PhD at the [Computational and Biological Learning Lab](http://learning.eng.cam.ac.uk/Public/) at the University of Cambridge.
-Prior to that I did an undergraduate degree in engineering.
+Prior to that I did an undergraduate degree in engineering in New Zealand.

 Research